College Prizes, Scholarships and Bursaries

 Second Undergraduate Degree scholarships

 Harris Manchester College is able to a number of scholarships to students reading for a second undergraduate degree (SUD).
-These scholarships are worth up to the value of £18,500.
-Not alls scholarships will be of this value.
 Awards will be made on academic merit.
 The scholarships are for those who already have, or will have, a good first degree.
 Recipients of the scholarship will be notified at the time of being offered a place.
 Retaining the scholarship for a second or even third year will be conditional on the recipient receiving good academic reports.
+Those wishing to apply for an SUD scholarship should apply in the normal way to Harris Manchester College between 1 September and 15 October in the year before they wish to start the course.
+For full details see: www.admissions.ox.ac.uk

 Those wishing to apply for an SUD scholarship should apply in the normal way to Harris Manchester College between 1 September and 15 October in the year before they wish to start the course.
 For full details see www.admissions.ox.ac.uk.